What are Continuing Care Retirement Communities?

 Some services do offer home care, rehabilitation and physical therapy, and hospice care.
 Each provider of care is different, and different states have different laws, so be sure to look in your area to find out exactly what continuum of care will provide for you or a senior you love.
 Living spaces can include cottages, houses, townhouses or apartments depending on the community.

-Different Phases of Continuum of Care
+What are the Different Levels in the Continuum of Care

 Some people like to think of continuum of care in different phases.
 This breaks the level of care into three different phases; early, middle, and late stages.